 Longtime supporters Jeannie and Jonathan Lavine launched a matching gift campaign with their donation of $7.5 million, the largest single charitable investment in our 34-year history.

 Jeannie and Jonathan Lavine have been major supporters of uAspire since 2011.
 In 2014, the Lavines made a $3 million, five-year commitment to help uAspire address the issue of college affordability within Massachusetts and nationwide.
-This transformative gift helped uAspire launch the student-facing Lavine Family Center for College Affordability in April 2015 at the uAspire Boston office.
-The Lavines’ gift also helped uAspire leverage an additional $4.5 million from other supporters.
+This transformative gift helped uAspire launch the student-facing Lavine Family Center for College Affordability in April 2015 and leverage an additional $4.5 million from other supporters.
 In 2019, the Lavines founded a matching gift campaign, the Lavine Family Match, with a donation of $7.5 million.
 This campaign supports initiatives to reach millions more students by 2023.